AK-Homberger/BD35F-FridgeController/README.md

 - DallasTemperature
 - Preferences

 Then download the sketch from GitHud (Button "Code" and download as ZIP) and extract it.
-Then move to the "FridgeControl.ino" file and open the sketch.
+Then move to the [FridgeControl.ino](https://github.com/AK-Homberger/BD35F-FridgeController/blob/main/FridgeControl/FridgeControl.ino) file and open the sketch.
 Connect the D1 mini with an USB-Cable to the PC and upload the sketch to the D1 Mini.
 Later uploads can be done with the OTA function via network.

 ### NodeMCU-PyFlasher